BOY ON THE BLOCK - In this CAD end elevation, it is possible to see how the simple trimaran hull design lends itself

 grabs.
 Nobody has yet crossed the major oceans on methanol as a stored fuel.

-can be used in internal
+is a biodegradable alcohol that can be used in internal

 combustion engines, typically with diesel, or in fuel cells, for an

 all electric propulsion solution.
 But how might this be achieved and

 what range and performance might we expect, and finally what is the

 design of the Elizabeth Swann's hulls gives us the opportunity to

 incorporate substantial methanol storage tanks for use in fuel

 cells, if and as appropriate - or even